 Benefits of a Gratitude Journal

-Keeping a gratitude journal is an exercise which forces you to focus on the positive and, in doing so, helps reprogram your thoughts and breaks the negative thought cycle.
-The intention is to pay attention to the good things in life that you would otherwise take for granted, or that would otherwise be missed.
+Keeping a gratitude journal encourages us to focus on the positive and, in doing so, helps reprogram our thoughts to break the negative thought cycle.
+The intention is to pay attention to the good things in life that we would otherwise take for granted, or that would otherwise be missed.